Inside 'Star Wars: The Rise of Skywalker': 'The stakes are all or nothing with this film'

 Ridley trained in kickboxing for the final chapter as well, but says the emotional toll of Rey’s journey was more difficult than any combat scenes.
 “It’s a heavy story for Rey,” Ridley says.
 “There were days where I was literally like, ‘I can’t do this, I’m so tired, I don’t know if I can like reach that emotion again.’”

 Part of Rey’s journey involves solving the mystery of her identity.
 Well, again.
 Kylo revealed in The Last Jedi that Rey’s parents are deceased nobodies, “filthy junk traders [who] sold you off for drinking money.”
 The line embraced the idea that a hero doesn’t need to come from somebody special in order to be somebody special.
-Yet many fans called foul as the trilogy has teased Rey’s identity as being crucial information from the start (“Classified?”
+Yet many fans called foul as the trilogy has teased Rey’s identity as being crucial information from the start. (“Classified?”
 Rey echoed back to BB-8 during her debut sequence.
 “Me too.
-Big secret”).
+Big secret.”)

 “The parents thing is not satisfied — for her and for the audience,” Ridley says.
 “That’s something she’s still trying to figure out — where does she come from?”